Unit 4 Cinemas

 No one has favorited this theater yet

 Located on the corner of Broadway and Cornhill.
-The Regal Cinema was built for and operated by an independent operator.
+The Regal Cinema was built for and operated by the J.F.
+Emery Circuit.
 It opened on 12th April 1937 with Fred MacMurray in "Champagne Waltz", and Eddie MacGarry’s Band on the stage.
 Seating was proved in stalls and circle levels, and there was also a cafe/ballroom on the first floor of the building.

 Taken over by Oscar Deutsch’s Odeon Theatres Ltd. on 28th February 1944, it was re-named Odeon on 9th April 1945.
 Later becoming part of the Rank Organisation, it was sold to Classic Cinemas chain on 10th December 1967 and re-named Classic Cinema.